Outkast: 2002–2004: Speakerboxxx/The Love Below

-2005–2006: Idlewild
+2005–2006: Idlewild album and film

 Members also began working on a joint film, Idlewild, directed by Outkast music video director Bryan Barber.
-Idlewild, a Prohibition-era musical film set to a blues-influenced hip-hop soundtrack, was released on August 25, 2006 by Universal Pictures.
+Idlewild, a Prohibition-era musical film set to a blues-influenced hip-hop soundtrack, was released on August 25, 2006, by Universal Pictures.
 The Idlewild soundtrack was released August 22, 2006.
 In an interview for Billboard, Big Boi stated "This is an Outkast album.
 It isn't like a soundtrack where we go get this person or that person".

 Originally planned for early 2005, Idlewild's release date was pushed to December 2005, before being delayed into 2006.
 The album debuted at number two on the US Billboard 200 chart with first-week sales of 196,000 copies.
 It also entered at number one on Billboard's Top R&B/Hip-Hop Albums, at number one on the Top Rap Albums, and at number two on the Top Digital Albums chart.
 The album dropped to number seven on the Billboard 200, selling 78,000 copies in its second week.
 It spent nine weeks on the Billboard 200.
 In the United Kingdom, Idlewild debuted at number 16 on the UK Albums Chart.
-It fell to number 28 in its second week on the chart.
 While it charted within the top-twenty in several other countries, the album spent a minimal number of weeks on most charts.
 On August 26, 2006, the album was certified platinum in sales by the Recording Industry Association of America, following shipments in excess of one million copies in the United States.
 It was certified gold in sales by the Canadian Recording Industry Association in November 2006.

-The first single of the album, "Mighty 'O'", features both Big Boi and André 3000; the song takes its lyrical hook from the Cab Calloway song "Minnie the Moocher" ("Mighty-ighty-ighty O") and seems to be an example of the album's mix of hip hop and more traditional American jazz and blues.
+The first single of the album, "Mighty 'O'", features both Big Boi and André 3000; the song takes its lyrical hook from the Cab Calloway song "Minnie the Moocher" ("Mighty-ighty-ighty O") and seems to be an example of the album's mix of hip-hop and more traditional American jazz and blues.
 Next, similar to previous Outkast albums such as Speakerboxxx/The Love Below, two singles—one solely by Big Boi, the other solely by André 3000—were released simultaneously.
 The second single, almost exclusively featuring Big Boi, is the marching band–influenced "Morris Brown", featuring guest artists Sleepy Brown and Scar, both artists on Big Boi's Purple Ribbon label.
 The song's title is a reference to Atlanta's Morris Brown College, with the school's marching band providing the instrumentation.

 The third single, André 3000's "Idlewild Blue (Don'tchu Worry 'Bout Me)" delves into the blues genre, complete with a blues-style acoustic guitar riff and a harmonica element reminiscent of Aquemini single "Rosa Parks".
 In tune with the film, Idlewild reflects OutKast's original style tempered by 1930s influences.
 The fourth single, "Hollywood Divorce" was released in November 2006, and features verses from Lil' Wayne and Snoop Dogg and is produced by André 3000.